rantao-ds/LA-Renter-Housing-Commute-Analysis-2015-2024/variable-selection-details.md

 ***n_workers (family household)*** & ***family_workers (mixed household)***

-The `n_workers` and `family_workers` variables both identify the number of family members (including the head) who are stable workers in a household.
+The `n_workers` and `family_workers` variables both identify the number of family members (including the head) who meet the study's stable worker criteria.
 In mixed households, `family_workers` counts only the stable working household members who share a family relationship with the head.
 Stable working roommates are not included.

 ***roommate_workers (mixed household)***